christophmark/bayesloop/docs/source/installation.rst

 Dependencies
 ------------

-*bayesloop* is tested on both Python 2.7 and Python 3.6.
+*bayesloop* is tested on Python 2.7, 3.5 and 3.6.
 It depends on NumPy, SciPy, SymPy, matplotlib, tqdm and dill.
 All except the last two are already included in the `Anaconda distribution <https://www.continuum.io/downloads>`__ of Python.
 Windows users may also take advantage of pre-compiled binaries for all dependencies, which can be found at `Christoph Gohlke's page <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`__.

 Optional dependencies
 ---------------------